Green Bonds: What They Are and How to Invest in Them

-Green bonds are debt instruments used to raise money for new and existing environmental and sustainability projects while providing investors with steady returns, similar to ordinary bonds.
+Green bonds are debt instruments used to raise money for new and existing environmental and sustainability projects while providing investors with regular returns, similar to ordinary bonds.
 Green bonds may help fund climate change mitigation and adaptation, renewable energy, conservation, waste management, transportation, and more.

 What Is a Green Bond?